top of page

 Confidence

-Every change to a codebase carries risk.
-A new feature might break an existing one.
-A bug fix in one module might cause a failure in another.
-Without tests, every deployment is a gamble.
-With tests, you have evidence — not certainty, but evidence — that the system still behaves as expected.
+Every change carries risk: the new feature that breaks an old one, the fix in module A that trips a failure in module C nobody remembered was connected.
+Without tests, each deploy is a bet placed blind.
+With them, you get evidence — not proof, evidence — that the system still does what it did yesterday.

 Living Documentation